skeeto/skeeto.github.com/_posts/2025-04-19-WebAssembly-How-to-allocate-your-allocator.markdown

 growing the last-created arena in-place when it's full.

 If there was no `memory.grow` instruction, it could be implemented as a request through an imported function.
-The embedder using the WASM runtime [can grow the memory on the module's behalf][mdn] in the same manner.
-But as that documentation indicates, either way growing the memory comes with a downside in the most common WASM runtimes, browsers: It "detaches" the memory from references, which complicates its use for the embedder.
-If a WASM module may grow its memory at any time, the embedder must reacquire the memory handle after every call.
+The embedder using the Wasm runtime [can grow the memory on the module's behalf][mdn] in the same manner.
+But as that documentation indicates, either way growing the memory comes with a downside in the most common Wasm runtimes, browsers: It "detaches" the memory from references, which complicates its use for the embedder.
+If a Wasm module may grow its memory at any time, the embedder must reacquire the memory handle after every call.
 It's not difficult, but it's easy to forget, and mistakes are likely to go unnoticed until later.

 ### Importing a dynamic heap

-There's a middle ground where a WASM module imports a dynamic-sized heap.
+There's a middle ground where a Wasm module imports a dynamic-sized heap.
 That is, linear memory beyond the module's base initialization.
-This might be the case, for instance, in a programming competition, where contestants submit WASM modules which must complete a task using the supplied memory.
+This might be the case, for instance, in a programming competition, where contestants submit Wasm modules which must complete a task using the supplied memory.
 In that case we don't reserve a static heap, so we're not facing the storing-zeros issue.
 However, how do we "find" the memory?
 Linear memory layout will look something like so: